Federal Court Strikes Down $100,000 H-1B Fee Implemented by Trump Proclamation

 The decision, issued by Massachusetts District Judge Leo T. Sorokin, vacated the fee that USCIS put in place last September.
 The court determined that the President’s actions were not legally permissible and did not permit the agency to ignore the Administrative Procedure Act.

 This means that the decision eliminates the $100,000 fee providing relief to employers sponsoring new H-1B visa holders.
-However, the government has already stated that it intends to appeal the decision.
-If the appeal fails, the fee will not apply until a final order by an appeals court or the Supreme Court.
+However, on June 11, the government appealed the decision.
+As a result, the government is expected to continue to apply the fee, until there is a final order by an appeals court or the Supreme Court rendering a final decision on the issue.

 Given the broader H-1B regulatory landscape today, we strongly recommend consulting with immigration counsel before taking any action that could affect your status, including planning any international travel especially during this H-1B cap season.